UK tech experts · info@vividrepairs.co.uk

 Performance-wise, this card sits comfortably between 1080p and 1440p gaming.
 At 1080p, you'll max out settings in virtually everything with headroom to spare.
 At 1440p, you'll need to dial back to high or medium settings in demanding titles, but it's entirely playable.
 The Gaming OC variant comes factory overclocked, providing a small but noticeable performance bump over reference models.

-The triple-fan cooling system is one of Gigabyte’s best implementations.
-During our testing, the card ran whisper-quiet under normal gaming loads, with temperatures hovering around 68°C. Even during extended stress testing, we never saw it exceed 73°C. The RGB lighting on the shroud adds a nice touch without being excessive.
+The triple-fan cooling system is one of Gigabyte's best implementations.
+The card ran whisper-quiet under normal gaming loads, with temperatures hovering around 68°C. Even, we never saw it exceed 73°C. The RGB lighting on the shroud adds a nice touch without being excessive.

 Where this card particularly excels is multitasking.
 That 12GB VRAM means you can game whilst running Discord, streaming software, and browser tabs without performance degradation.
 For content creators, the extra memory helps with video editing, 3D rendering, and photo processing.